Open Portal

 • DCA Filter: Only allows new trades at BETTER prices than the previous entry.
 For buys, price must be lower.
 For sells, price must be higher.

-• Pyramid Trailing: When the strategy reaches its profit target, instead of closing immediately, the target trails the market - locking in gains while allowing the profit to grow on strong trends.
+• Pyramid Trailing: When the strategy reaches its profit target, instead of closing immediately, the target trails the market, locking in gains while allowing the profit to grow on strong trends.

 • Overlap Feature: After reaching the Overlap Threshold (number of trades), the EA uses a percentage of unrealized profits to offset the risk of new entries.
 Example: with 3 trades in profit, new entry risk can be partially covered by existing floating profit.